Arpit-Kumar-198/AI-IMAGE-GENERATOR/README.md

 # 🧠 AI Image Generator

-Create stunning AI-generated images from simple text descriptions using **Pollinations.ai** technology.
+Create stunning images from text descriptions using **advanced AI technology**.
-Type what you imagine, choose your style and settings, and generate beautiful visuals instantly.
+Simply type what you imagine, choose your art style, and generate realistic images in seconds.

 ---